WWE News: Randy Orton Wins Triple Threat Match, Shinsuke Nakamura Competes At WWE Bowling Green Event Monday

 While the superstars of the WWE Raw roster were in action in Columbus, Ohio, for Monday Night Raw last night, the SmackDown Live stars were also competing.
 Among those who were part of a recent live event held in Kentucky were WWE World Champion Randy Orton, WWE SmackDown Women’s Champion Naomi, and the newest NXT star joining the roster, Shinsuke Nakamura.
 The latest event could very well show some of the upcoming feuds or matches fans might expect if they are attending a live show in the near future or even matches coming to the SmackDown Live brand soon.

 According to WrestleZone, Monday’s live WWE SmackDown house show results came from Bowling Green, Kentucky.
 It featured a total of seven matches, including all of the SmackDown champions in action.
 In the show’s opener, Mojo Rawley teamed with the team of Breezeango to defeat Jinder Mahal and The Ascension.
 That was followed by Luke Harper managing to get a win over his former Wyatt Family teammate, Erick Rowan.
-That could indicate these two may have several matches on the way during their the course of the next month leading toward the WWE Backlash pay-per-view next month.
+That could indicate these two may have several matches on the way during the the course of the next month leading toward the WWE Backlash pay-per-view next month.

 The first champion to compete at last night’s show was Kevin Owens, who once again had a match against his rival from NXT and Raw, Sami Zayn.
 Owens got the win as he continues on his way towards the WWE Payback pay-per-view coming later this month.
 That match was followed up by two-time NXT Champion Shinsuke Nakamura getting into the ring against Dolph Ziggler.
 As expected, Nakamura got the win in what is likely to be the first program he’s part of since recently joining WWE SmackDown.